minio/docs/source/reference/minio-mc/mc-replicate-resync.rst

 .. code-block:: shell
    :class: copyable

-   mc replicate resync --remote-bucket "arn:minio:replication::UUID:mybucket" myminio/mybucket
+   mc replicate resync start --remote-bucket "arn:minio:replication::UUID:data" primary/data

-- Replace ``myminio/mybucket`` with the :mc-cmd:`~mc replicate add ALIAS` and full bucket path for which to create the replication configuration.
+- Replace ``primary/data`` with the :mc-cmd:`~mc replicate add ALIAS` and full bucket path for which to create the replication configuration.

 - Replace the :mc-cmd:`~mc replicate add --remote-bucket` value with the